vigneshr94/InterviewQuestion/questions.md

 Question 5:

-Sort the below array in ascending order and get the maximum value:
+Sort the below array in ascending order and get the maximum value(do this without using .sort() method):

 {10, 20, 15, 2, 23, 90, 67}